Our Impact

 The primary charitable efforts of Working Wardrobe focus on combating clothing insecurity by providing attire to women in need.
 To accomplish this goal, we collect clothing from both individual and corporate donors.
 We have them cleaned and mended, then distribute the clothing at donation events that take the form of “pop-up” shops located at our non-profit community partner locations.
 We work directly with the staff of the non-profit partner to schedule appointments for some of their female clients who are most in need of professional attire.
 On the scheduled appointment date Working Wardrobe’s volunteers arrive with an assortment of clothing in the appropriate sizes.
 Each client receives a one-hour personalized appointment.
 With help from Working Wardrobe volunteers, participants leave the donation event with a week’s worth of workwear, along with accessories, free of charge.
 As an important goal of our efforts is to provide confidence, along with clothing, we bring a seamstress with us to all events to ensure that the selected clothing fits each woman appropriately.

 To date, we have hosted clothing donation events with several partners in the Greater High Point community.
-These include organizations such as, the C3 (Community Collaboration for Children).
-D-UP, Family Justice Center, Family Service of the Piedmont, Human Trafficking Resource Center, and the YWCA.
-Collectively, Working Wardrobe has hosted hour-long appointments with 29 women, each of whom received approximately one week’s worth of outfits (roughly 21 garments) free of charge.
-The value of which is over $17,000, in addition to accessories (socks, shoes, purses, etc.).
+These include organizations such as, the C3 (Community Collaboration for Children), D-UP, Family Justice Center, Family Service of the Piedmont, Human Trafficking Resource Center, Youth Focus’ HEARTH Transitional Housing Program, Macedonia Family Resource Center, Reading Connections, and the YWCA.
+Collectively, Working Wardrobe has hosted hour-long appointments with 52 women, each of whom received approximately one week’s worth of outfits (including shoes, socks, and handbags) free of charge.
+The value of which is over $50,000.

 Other Clothing Donation Initiatives